-This information contains symptoms and solutions for common problems you might encounter when you install or operate an i-data 7913 IPDS Printer LAN Attachment.
-For more problem-solving information you might need during installation, see the i-data publication that comes with the 7913 unit.
+This section contains symptoms and solutions for common problems you might encounter when installing or operating an i-data 7913 IPDS Printer LAN Attachment.
+For additional problem-solving information you might need during installation, see the i-data publication that comes with the 7913 unit.
 For any further problem-solving information you need during operation, see the description of the PSF error message that is issued.

-Table 47 on page 484 describes problems that might occur during the installation of the i-data 7913 IPDS Printer LAN Attachment.
+Table 46 describes problems that might occur during the installation of the i-data 7913 IPDS Printer LAN Attachment.

-Table 48 on page 485 describes problems that might occur during the operation of the i-data 7913 IPDS Printer LAN Attachment.
+Table 47 on page 506 describes problems that might occur during the operation of the i-data 7913 IPDS Printer LAN Attachment.

-Table 47.
-Problems in installing the 7913 attachment Symptoms Possible problems Solutions LAN light goes on briefly, and then goes off.
-You attached the 7913 to a LAN and turned it on.
+Table 46.
+Problems in installing the 7913 attachment

+Symptoms Possible problems Solutions LAN light goes on briefly, then goes off.
+You have attached the 7913 to a LAN and turned it on.
 Token-ring speed set incorrectly.
 Set the ring speed to: 4 for 4-Mbps LANs 16 for 16-Mbps LANs Attention: To determine whether your LAN is a 4-Mbps LAN or a 16-Mbps LAN, see your network administrator.
 The LAN light blinks continuously.
-You attached the 7913 to a LAN The bootp daemon is not started.
+You have attached the 7913 to a LAN The bootp daemon is not started.
 Start the bootp daemon on an AIX system. and turned it on.
 The 7913 and the bootp daemon are separated by a LAN bridge.
-Make sure that you installed AIX 7.1.0 or later.
+Make sure that you have installed AIX 6.1 or later.
 The 7913 and the bootp daemon are separated by an IP router.
-Configure the IP router to passed the certain broadcast frames.
 Configure the IP router to pass certain broadcast frames.
-The hardware type in the bootp Set the hardware type to: entry is set incorrectly.
-Cable attached incorrectly or Ethernet LAN model. entry is set incorrectly. ht=6: or ht=tr: for Token- Ring ht=ethernet: for Ethernet Cable attached incorrectly on the Ethernet LAN model.
+The hardware type in the bootptab entry is set incorrectly.
+Set the hardware type to: ht=6: or ht=tr: for Token-Ring ht=ethernet: for Ethernet Cable attached incorrectly on the Ethernet LAN model.
 Attach the 10Base2 cable to the 10Base2 connection, not to the COAX or TWINAX connection.
+No test page prints.
+You have pressed the TEST button on the side of the 7913.
+The LAN and POWER lights are on.
+A printer is powered on, cabled to the 7913, and ready.
+COAX/TWINAX switch set incorrectly.
+For the Ethernet LAN model, set the COAX/TWINAX to: Coax 2: 10base2 to coax Coax 5: 10base5 to coax Coax T: 10baseT to coax Twinax 2: 10base2 to twinax Twinax 5: 10base5 to twinax Twinax T: 10baseT to twinax For the token-ring LAN model, set the PRINTERTYPE switch correctly, either to COAX or TWINAX.
+Attention: Turn off the 7913 before changing the switch.
+No response on ping to the 7913.
+The IP address of the z/OS system is not unique.
+Consult your network administrator to resolve the IP address problem.